sblaplace/sblaplace/README.md

 ### Hello

-My name is Sarah Laplace.
+My name is Sarah.

-- I’m currently working on something that's a secret, but won't be anymore soon
-- I'm learning Coq
-- I’m reading Wilf's generatingfunctionology
-- How to reach me: sblaplace@gmail.com
-- Pronouns: it/its or she/her
+Pronouns: it/its or she/her

 <!--
 **sblaplace/sblaplace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.